 What is Usability Testing?

-That’s where usability testing comes in.
-Usability testing is the method of testing that ensures that your app or site is easy to navigate, intuitive to use, and more.
-As we’ve explained before, with usability testing it’s your users who do the work, actually interacting with your app and providing feedback that you can incorporate to make your app better.
+Usability testing is the method of testing that ensures that your app or site is easy to navigate and intuitive to use.
+With usability testing it’s your users who do the work, actually interacting with your app and providing feedback that you can incorporate to make your app better.

-Working with actual users to test the features and functions of your app or site guarantees you will improve the overall user experience, as real users will undoubtedly find issues, errors, or simply confusing elements that you may have missed by being so close to the project.
+Working with actual users to test the features and functions of your app or site guarantees you will improve the overall user experience.
+Real users will undoubtedly find issues, errors, or simply confusing elements that you may have missed by being so close to the project.

 What Do Usability Testing Tools Do?